It has always been fascinating to me why this segment of the securities business has been so successful.

 Once you have decided to buy your “basket” added your sub-account investments, you will be faced with the “rider” options.
 While there is nothing wrong with adding riders, you are sure you will use, adding those riders as a “possibility” of their use can be another expense subtracted from your account value.

 Fees for riders such as extended death benefits and guaranteed income can vary wildly based on the product you selected and your age.
 As an example, it is considered average to add .75% to 2.00% in additional fees when an income rider is selected.
 The simple cost of the rider needs to be accurately accounted for and compared to any desired result.
 The actual expense can be devastating to any account growth.

 A popular rider is the guaranteed death benefit rider which assures the beneficiary of the VA will receive a fixed and guaranteed amount at the death of the annuitant.
-What is often overlooked is just exactly how this benefit is calculated.
-If the VA has a guaranteed death benefit of $100,000 (example) and the actual cash value of the VA is $75,000 then the amount covered by the death benefit rider is $25,000.
+What is often overlooked is just precisely how this benefit is calculated.
+If the VA has a guaranteed death benefit of $100,000 (example), and the actual cash value of the VA is $75,000, then the amount covered by the death benefit rider is $25,000.
 The $100,000 is paid in a lump sum, but in reality, $75,000 was the actual value of the cash in the contract.

-What is the purpose of the variable annuity?
-What do you want it to accomplish?
+- What is the purpose of the variable annuity?
+What do you want to accomplish?

 Do you understand the surrender penalties when you consider a long-term commitment?

-Are there features of a rider attached to a variable annuity, such as increased death benefit, provide a benefit that may be less expensive if purchased separately.
+- Are there features of a rider attached to a variable annuity, such as increased death benefit, that provide a benefit that may be less expensive if purchased separately?